 If space is limited or you like an uncluttered bedroom, it will fit on a small nightstand.

 Casper Glow Cost

-The Casper Glow costs $89 for a single light, $169 for a pair.
-The price may seem a bit steep, but it doesn’t seem to deter customers.
-If you’re interested in buying one, hurry because the website says they’re almost out of stock.
+The Casper Glow costs $129 for a single light, $229 for a pair.
+The price actually went up by quite a bit from launch, but it doesn’t seem to deter customers.

 You have up to 30 days to try Glow and it has a 6-month limited warranty.